 - understand the difference between being passive, passive aggressive, aggressive and assertive

-What can happen if we don’t have assertiveness skills?
+What can happen if we don’t have boundaries?

-- It can be really difficult to set boundaries for yourself and others
+- It can be really difficult to be assertive for yourself and towards others

 - Feeling exhausted, stressed and/or anxious due to people pleasing